Baul: History

 The origin of Bauls is not known exactly, but the word "Baul" has appeared in Bengali texts as old as the 15th century.
 The word is found in the Chaitanya Bhagavata of Vrindavana Dasa Thakura as well as in the Chaitanya Charitamrita of Krishnadasa Kaviraja.
 Some scholars maintain that it is not clear when the word took its sectarian significance, as opposed to being a synonym for the word madcap, agitated.
 Bauls are a part of the culture of rural Bengal.
 Many attempts have been made to ascertain the origin of Bauls but there is wide disagreement among scholars.
 But they agree that no founders have been acknowledged either by Bauls themselves or others.
-Bauls are divided into several named groups, each following a named Hindu or Muslim guru.
+Bauls are divided into several named groups, each following a named Muslim or Hindu guru.
 Besides, there are other communities who later identified or affiliated themselves with Bauls, like Darbesi, Nera and two sub-sects of Kartabhajas — Aul and Sai.
 The Bauls themselves attribute their lack of historical records to their reluctance to leave traces behind.
 Dr. Jeanne Openshaw writes that the music of the Bauls appears to have been passed down entirely in oral form until the end of the 19th century, when it was first transcribed by outside observers.

+Ahmed Sharif says about history of Baulism in his book "Baul Tattva", "A mixed sect has been formed by the cooperation of Brahmanism, Shaivism and Buddhist Sahajiya sects, called Nathpanth.
+Their goal is physical pursuits.
+(Nathpanth and Sahajiya) people of these two sects were once converted to Islam and Vaishnavism, but since it was not possible to abandon the old beliefs and reforms, they continued to practice religion in the old traditions even under the auspices of Islam and Vaishnavism, as a result of which the Baulism, a combination of Hindus and Muslims, emerged.
+Therefore, there is no obstacle in accepting the Muslim vows of a Hindu guru or the Hindu vows of a Muslim guru.
+They have broken the barriers of Brahmanism and Shariat Islam and have paved the way according to their own mind.
+That is why they say, "Kali Krishna is God, there is no barrier to any name.
+Say Kali Krishna is God."